Action of derived automorphisms on infinity-morphisms: The -colored operad

 \section{The $2$-colored operad $\Cyl(\sC)$}

 As mentioned in the introduction, our ultimate goal is to study homotopy algebras and $\infty$-morphisms using the techniques of operads.
-We will focus on the operad theory and results first, and later show how they relate to homotopy algebras, after giving a more thorough introduction to that subject.
-First, given a coaugmented cooperad $\sC$, define the $2$-colored collection $\widetilde{\sC}$ as follows:
+In particular, we will define and study a $2$-colored operad $\Cyl(\sC)$ that governs pairs of $\Cobar(\sC)$-algebras and an $\infty$-morphism $V \leadsto W$ (see Proposition \ref{prop:cyl-alg}).